EtherNet/IP Communication

 1

 Project ID.
-Only 1 project ID can be set at a time.
+Only one project ID can be set each time.

-Used to trigger a project to run and obtain the project’s judgment results and measurement results.
+Used to trigger the project and obtain project judgement result and measurement result.

 trigger